karatelabs/karate/README.md

 If you want to use [JUnit 5](#junit-5), use `karate-junit5` instead of `karate-junit4`.

+> The [Karate UI](https://github.com/intuit/karate/wiki/Karate-UI) is no longer part of the core framework from 0.9.3 onwards, and is an optional dependency called `karate-ui`.

 ## Gradle

 Alternatively for Gradle you need these two entries: